Robust Radar Mounting Angle Estimation in Operational Driving Conditions: Methodology

-For the multi-frame case, motion estimates accumulated over $T$ consecutive radar frames are processed by an additional temporal NN, denoted as the ``NN-based Smoother'' in Figure ~\ref{fig:chap_5_pipeline_rmest}.
+For the multi-frame case, motion estimates accumulated over $T$ consecutive radar frames are processed by an additional temporal NN, denoted as the ``NN-based Smoother'' in Figure \ref{fig:chap_5_pipeline_rmest}.
 This temporal NN captures the hidden relationship between non-zero vehicle acceleration and Doppler spectrum broadening,\footnote{Vehicle acceleration causes Doppler migration and spectrum broadening, such that the measured radial velocity of a static object no longer matches the instantaneous vehicle motion.
 The magnitude of the mismatch depends on the acceleration.} while also smoothing the initial estimates according to a second-order motion model.
 The output of the temporal NN consists of $T$ motion estimates $\mathbf{V}_{t\rightarrow t+T}^{\mathrm{radar}}$ and a weight matrix $\mathbf{W}_{J,t\rightarrow t+T}^{\mathrm{est}}$.

-To further improve robustness, the estimated radar motion and point weights are used to compute the estimation variance and to reject sparse radar frames.
+To further improve estimation reliability, the estimated radar motion and point weights are used to compute the estimation variance and to reject sparse radar frames.
 First, the number of inlier points $L_t$ is calculated from the weights:

 where $IT$ denotes the inlier threshold.
-Using the angle $\alpha_t^l$ and Doppler $d_t^l$ measurements of the $L_t$ inliers, together with the estimated 2D radar motion $\mathbf{V}_t^{\mathrm{radar}} = \big[v_{x,t}^{\mathrm{radar}}, \; v_{y,t}^{\mathrm{radar}}\big]^\top$, the residual error $\epsilon_t$ is computed as
+Using the angle $\alpha_t^l$ and Doppler $d_t^l$ measurements of the $L_t$ inliers, together with the estimated 2D radar motion $\mathbf{V}_t^{\mathrm{radar}} = \big[v_{x,t}^{\mathrm{radar}}, \; v_{y,t}^{\mathrm{radar}}\big]^\top$, the residual error $\epsilon_t$ is computed as:

 The Doppler measurement $d_t^l$ is defined as positive when an object moves \textit{towards} the radar.
 Unless a sparse frame is detected, the covariance matrix of the radar motion estimate is computed as in \cite{kellner2014instantaneous}: